ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 - Login to kali and open wireshark (or craft tcpdump commands to dump packets once received)
 - Send ICMP packets through server and simultaneously monitor and capture the packets from kali linux using wireshark

-_Hint: _Depending on your interface's Maximum Transmission Unit (MTU), each packet has a certain limit of data that it can hold without getting fragmented.
+[!Hint] Depending on your interface's Maximum Transmission Unit (MTU), each packet has a certain limit of data that it can hold without getting fragmented.
 For ethernet, you can find out this using ifconfig/ip addr command.
 Generally it has a value of 1500 for ethernet.
 However, the actual usable data is:

-Maximum ICMP Data=MTU−Ethernet Frame Header−IP Header−ICMP Header
+Maximum ICMP Data = MTU − Ethernet_Frame_Header − IP_Header − ICMP_Header

-Maximum ICMP Data=1500 bytes−14 bytes−20 bytes−8 bytes
+Maximum ICMP Data = 1500bytes − 14bytes − 20bytes − 8bytes

-Maximum ICMP Data=1458 bytes
+Maximum ICMP Data = 1458 bytes

 The Maximum Transmission Unit (MTU) is the maximum size of a single data unit that can be transmitted over a network.